bgd-labs/aave-proposals-v3/src/20240429_AaveV2Ethereum_AAMPLSecondDistribution/AAMPLSecondDistribution.md

 To fully understand the problem at hand and the rationale of this distribution, we recommend mandatorily reading its specification on the [forum](https://governance.aave.com/t/ampl-problem-on-aave-v2-ethereum/15886/155), to make an informed decision.

-In summary, this proposal recommends making claimable 766’000 aUSDC from the Aave Ethereum Collector, in addition to the already distributed 300’000 USDC, making a total of approximately $1,066,000.
+In summary, this proposal recommends making claimable 766'436 aUSDC (762'604 aUSDC + 3'832 aUSDC angle labs fee) from the Aave Ethereum Collector, in addition to the already distributed 300’000 USDC, making a total of approximately $1,066,436.

 Some key points output of the analysis are: